Frankford Friends School: Middle school program

 The curriculum provides a variety of musical and visual arts electives, STEM classes, and foreign language studies.
+The middle school at FFS usually has around 50 students spread across 3 grades.
+FFS middle school sports include cross country running, basketball, and volleyball.
+In middle school at FFS students are offered a choice between 4-5 classes, called Connections.
+Connections replaced the previous “explorations” program with a more community oriented approach, with students helping parts of the community.

 History

 The earliest direct predecessor of FFS was the one-room “Spring House School,” built by Oxford Meeting in 1768 at the corner of Wain and Spring Streets.
 It was attended by both Quaker and non-Quaker children.

 Campus transformation

 FFS was established on its present site in 1833 when Frankford Monthly Meeting members purchased a large parcel of land spanning from what is now Orthodox Street to Leiper Avenue, for the sum of $1,777.07.
 A new Meetinghouse was built, with 20 Quaker students learning on the second floor.
 The school's budget was $75, with $28.27 of that going towards scholarships.

 In 1868, the meeting house was enlarged and the second story removed.
 Additional classrooms were built above the horse sheds on the property.
 Sometime during the late 1880s or early 1890s, a new brick schoolhouse was built.
 In 1924, a social room was added to the rear of the meeting house, and a few years later, the porch was enclosed for the use of the kindergarten.

 In the early years of the twenty-first century, grades seven and eight were added to the school, and the first eighth grade class graduated in 2004.
 In 2012, the Margaret Passmore Trickey building was built to house the Middle School program.

 Eventually, a free-standing, one-room schoolhouse was constructed in 1890 to accommodate the growing numbers of students in the post-Civil War Era.
 New additions were added over the next 40 years.

 Under the guidance of Principal Terry Farley (1969–2004), FFS implemented new programs in the arts and music.
 Mr. Farley conducted the choirs and handbell ensemble, and holiday performances at Strawbridge and Clothiers.
 The school's first Apple computer lab was also installed during that time.

 Beginning in 2012, the construction of the Margaret Passmore Trickey building allowed 7th and 8th graders to learn along with the other students on campus.

 In 2014, two properties were gifted to FFS, including a three-story parsonage, and a .4-acre vacant lot across the street from the school.
 Construction began on a half-acre green space on campus.

 In 2016, FFS began a strategic effort to plan for future program needs.
 Over the next six years, the school purchased and/or renovated all of the School's spaces, including the Meetinghouse, the Farley Building, the IDEA Lab, and the new middle school and gym.

 In 2021, FFS and Frankford Monthly Meeting were separately incorporated.
 The two entities continue to exist.